 - Dust the leaves of your plant occasionally to keep them looking clean and healthy.

-If you are looking to keep your plant compact and tidy, then regular pruning is necessary.
-Read on to learn everything you need to know about pruning.
+If you are looking to keep your plant compact and tidy, then regular pruning will help.

 When to Prune Peperomia Graveolens